 Forest certification in natural tropical forests has been promoted by many NGOs, private sector companies involved in timber harvesting and downstream forest industries and research and educational institutions since the mid-1990s.
 A voluntary, market-based instrument, forest certification has helped to increase awareness of the need for defining standards for good forest management.
 It has helped to initiate an important capacity-building and awareness-raising process, and has provided an incentive for many tropical-timber-producing companies, especially those exporting their products to Europe and North America, to improve the standards of their forest management.
-Although certification has been most successful in temperate and boreal forests, it has also had important effects on SFM in natural tropical forests.
+Although certification has been most successful in temperate and boreal forests - in 2014 more than 90% of the total certified forests are in these biomes - it has also had important effects on promoting the concept of SFM in natural tropical forests.

 Forest degradation and restoration.
 Forest degradation is often considered to be a precursor to deforestation and conceptualized as part of the same process; therefore it has tended to be coupled with deforestation in considerations by the UNFCCC on the role of forests in climate change mitigation.
 But forest degradation is not always followed by deforestation.
 In most cases the drivers behind them are not the same, and nor are the actors.
 Most deforestation is caused by the large-scale commercial conversion of forest for agriculture or ranching, the expansion of urban areas, and infrastructure development, some of which is 'governed' (sanctioned by government authorities) and some of which is ungoverned (Blaser and Thompson 2010).
-On the other hand, most degradation is the result of unsustainable extraction of forest products and values by local people as part of their livelihood strategies (ibid.).
+On the other hand, most degradation is the result of unsustainable extraction of forest products and values by local people as part of their species composition and biodiversity, and productivity normally associated with the natural forest type expected at that site" (ibid.).
+ITTO proposes a set of definitions in a continuum of forest use, including, as main categories, primary forests, modified natural forests and planted forests.

+livelihood strategies (ibid.).
 The area affected as such is estimated to be between 850 million hectares (ITTO 2002) and 1.1 billion hectares (WRI 2009).
 An additional cause of forest degradation is commercial logging, but this affects a relatively small area (about 130 million hectares, ITTO 2006).